Oilers Gameday: Vs. Canucks

-The Edmonton Oilers started the season 3-6-0, quickly putting themselves in a hole that some didn’t believe they could dig out of.
-The Oilers have already clinched a berth in the 2021 Stanley Cup Playoffs, and tonight can solidify home-ice advantage in the first round with a point of any kind.
+It was a nightmare for the Edmonton Oilers on Thursday night, as starter Mikko Koskinen surrendered goals on each of the first four shots faced in an eventual 6-3 defeat at the hands of the Vancouver Canucks.
+The loss snapped a three-game winning streak for the Oilers, who have now dropped three of their last four games on home ice.
+Edmonton can clinch the second spot in the Scotia North Division with a victory tonight in a rematch.

-The Oilers return to Rogers Place to play host to the Vancouver Canucks in the eighth of ten meetings between the teams this season.
-It’s the first of a two-game homestand that concludes Saturday night, and is the third in a four-game miniseries between the teams.
-Edmonton is 5-2-0 against the Canucks this season, and swept a two-game set in Vancouver earlier this week.
+The Oilers play host to the Canucks for the fourth of five times this season.
+This is the ninth of ten overall meetings between the teams this season, and the final game of a four-game miniseries between the sides.
+Edmonton is 5-3-0 in the series so far.

-Thatcher Demko gets the go for the Canucks, while Mikko Koskinen gets the start for the Oilers.
+Thatcher Demko gets the go for the Canucks, while Mike Smith gets the start for the Oilers.

 Keys To The Game: